Formula 1: Drive to Survive

-Formula 1: Drive to Survive is a British television documentary series produced in a collaboration between Netflix and Formula One, to give a behind-the-scenes look at the drivers and races of the Formula One World Championship.
-The series has received one season per year since 2019, and a total of seven seasons have been released, with the latest season aired on 7 March 2025.
-A crossover event with Full Swing broadcast on Netflix in November 2023 called The Netflix Cup.
+Formula 1: Drive to Survive is a British television documentary series produced by Netflix in collaboration with Formula One.
+The series provided a behind-the-scenes look at the drivers, teams, and races along with the intense rivalries that drive the Formula One Championship.
+Since premiering in 2019, the show has released a total of eight seasons with the latest season being aired on 27 February 2026.
+The popularity of the show led to crossover events such as The Netflix Cup with Full Swing which was broadcast on Netflix in November 2023.